mauriciomani/NFL-running-backs-height/README-en.md

 The horizontal axis shows the weight and the vertical axis shows the height.
 So an increase in the height would rise observations and an increase in weight would move observations to the right.
 It seems running backs are stronger nowadays and smaller than before the eighties.
 In order to understand the learning process over running backs we would make some boxplots.
-Understanding the is difficult so we would use a 2017 season example.
+Understanding boxplots is difficult so we would use a 2017 season example.

 ## Understanding statistics with 2017 season information.
 Boxplots are one of the most complete tools for beforehand analysis over obtained data.
-Since unlike boxplots, histograms allow us to compare distributions in an easy way.
+Unlike boxplots histograms allow us to compare distributions in an easy way.
 Commonly we want to know how normal is the data.
 Use a boxplot!
 It is easier to see normality graphically with a histogram (do not worry, also with a boxplot).
 First we will graph the height of active running backs in 2017 and we will compare it with a normal distribution.